-In this case, a FUE Hair Transplant using your remaining hair would be an option, in order for you to restore a full head of hair.
+In this case, a hair transplant using your remaining hair would be a permanent option, in order for you to restore a full head of hair.

 What can cause hair to stop growing?

-There are several factors that can make your hair stop growing.
-The 5 main reasons are:
+There are several types of alopecia that can make your hair stop growing.
+The 5 main reasons for those are:

 - Family History

 There are also many medical treatments such as chemotherapy and that can cause hair loss.
 Or cause your hair to stop growing.
 Some follicles stop growing hair as we age, hair growth typically is fastest between the ages of 15 and 30.